 During the beta, the transcription will have a certain amount of errors.
 It is most likely going to work on "modern" studio recordings only, as drums in live, phone, or old recordings are usually harder to hear and usually have problematic noises.
 As for drumming styles, we currently do not annotate flams and drags, as well as dynamics (accents, ghost notes).
 Every hit is written as a normal note.
 We do attempt to detect tempo and signature changes within the song, however some drumming styles are definitely challenging.
 In these rare cases, we will probably not transcribe it properly, for now.

 We strive for it to be exactly like the recording but we're still in beta, so it's unfortunately not yet.
 However it's often fine enough to start learning a song.
 It would be tempting to say that our algorithms are state-of-the-art, but considering there's not much research on realistic acoustic drum transcription nor any benchmark, it would be disingenuous.
-Our algorithms are, however, the only existing ones as far as we know...
-Please let us know if you know of any software that does it properly, we could have missed it.
+Our algorithm is simply the best all around by quite a margin.
+Tell us if you know of any software that seriously tries to have proper drum transcriptions.

-Long story short, the amount of errors is still considerable, but the service can already be really useful to start playing on some songs, and you directly support the development for improving the service.
-If a transcription is completely messed up, you can choose to wait and you'll be able to have a better version for free when we improve our algorithms (working full-time on it), or you can ask for another transcription, but we don't accept refunds during the beta.
+Long story short, the amount of errors isn't low enough to call it a a final version, but the transcriptions can already be really useful to start playing on songs, and you directly support the development for improving the service.
+If a transcription is completely messed up, you can choose to wait and you'll be able to have a better version for free when we improve our algorithms (working full-time on it), or you can ask for another transcription, but we don't accept refunds (except for extra files if unusable) during the beta.

 The current algorithms took years of research and development working full-time and we haven't finished working on improving the transcription quality.
 Even if you don't see improvements every day, we are literally working on it every single day.
 You also pay for us to be able to maintain the service, and most importantly, we're looking for making each purchase directly support the songwriters.